Skip to main content

 BackNavigates to the Terminal Cashup screen.

-On selecting the New Bag button from the Cashup screen, the user is directed to add a Bag number and a Seal Number for identification purposes and the Bag will be created during the Cashup process.
+On selecting New Bag from the Cashup screen, the user is directed to add a Bag Number and a Seal Number for identification purposes.
+The Bag is created during the Cashup process.

 Once these values are recorded, the user can record the Tender values to add to the new bag.